-The Seattle Public Library provides access to a broad range of information resources, including those available through the Internet.
-The Library makes this service available as part of its mission to provide free and open access to information of all types in a wide range of formats for Library users of all ages and backgrounds.
+The Seattle Public Library provides access to a broad range of information resources, including resources available through the Internet.
+The Library makes Internet service available to the public as part of its mission to bring people, information and ideas together.
+In this effort, the Library provides free and open access to all types of information for Library patrons of all ages and backgrounds.

-The Internet is a global electronic network of ideas, images and commentary that may enhance resources already available in the Library.
+The Internet is a global network of ideas, images and commentary that provides free and timely access to large amounts of practical and educational materials from around the world.
 However, the Library cannot control the information available over the Internet and is not responsible for its content.
-Some sources provide information that is inaccurate, incomplete or dated; some sources may be offensive, disturbing, and/or illegal.
+Some websites provide information that is inaccurate, incomplete or dated, and some content may be offensive, disturbing and potentially illegal.

-To help protect the privacy of users and the interests of other Library patrons, the Library attempts to minimize the unintentional viewing of the Internet to the extent that it is feasible to do so by intentional placement of computers and provision of privacy screens.
+To help protect the privacy of computer users and the interests of other Library patrons, the Library attempts to minimize the unintentional viewing of potentially offensive content to the extent that it is feasible to do so by intentional placement of computers and provision of privacy screens.

 Library computers and Wi-Fi may not be used for any illegal activity including, but not limited to:

-Users engaging in these activities may lose computer privileges and/or be asked to leave the Library.
-Library staff may summon law enforcement authorities.
+- Users engaging in these activities may lose computer privileges and/or be asked to leave the Library.
+Library staff may summon law enforcement authorities if necessary.

-The Library affirms the right and responsibility of parents and legal guardians to determine and monitor their own children's use of Library materials and resources.
-To assist parents in their responsibility for their children's use of the Internet, the Library:
+The Library affirms the right and responsibility of parents and caregivers to monitor their child's use of Library materials and resources.
+To assist parents in monitoring their child's use of the Internet, the Library:

-- Provides specially designed Web pages for children and young adults, with links to age-appropriate Internet sites and to filtered search engines.
+- Provides specially designed Web pages for children and young adults, with links to age-appropriate websites and filtered search engines.

 - Provides computers with commercial filtering software for public use in the children's area at each location in the Library system.
 This filtering software will block many specific sites that may be offensive to some, but may not block out all materials that may be offensive to all users.
 Parents should inform their children of materials they do not want them to use and may wish to supervise their children's Internet sessions.